Back To Search Results

 Box Warnings

-Use of any LABA alone in the treatment of asthma is contraindicated.
-LABAs should only be used as add-on therapy for patients who are already on ICS but remain symptomatic.
-They should not be initiated in patients whose asthma is adequately controlled with low- or medium-dose of ICS alone.
-Inappropriate monotherapy with LABAs can mask underlying inflammation, delay appropriate treatment, and increase the risk of life-threatening events.
-In pediatric and adolescent patients, LABA monotherapy has been associated with an increased risk of asthma-related hospitalizations.
-For these patients, when LABA use is indicated, a fixed-dose combination of ICS and LABA should generally be used to promote adherence and reduce risk.
+The use of any LABAs alone in the treatment of asthma is contraindicated.
+LABAs should only be prescribed as add-on therapy for patients who remain symptomatic despite appropriate ICS use.
+Initiating LABA treatment in individuals whose asthma is adequately controlled with low- or medium-dose ICS alone is not recommended.
+Inappropriate monotherapy with LABAs can obscure underlying airway inflammation, delay appropriate treatment, and significantly increase the risk of severe, potentially life-threatening asthma events.

 Monitoring